andrewc26/P2Wildcats/README.md

 # Big Ticket Items
 Login System: This login system is a database that will store your account information and keep track of your learning/progress on the website.
 Navigation Bar: This will have a page for the animals to learn about them as well as an about us page and embedded videos.
-Image Slideshow Background: The catalog page will have a slideshow as the background to display different images of wildcats.
-Database for a wildcat game where you click a button and it randomizes an image and if you get a wildcat image you win.
+Wildcat Image Game: The catalog page will have a game where you click the button to randomize an image and if the image is a wildcat you win.
+The catalog page will also provide information on the animal in your image.

 # Scrum Project Board
 https://github.com/andrewc26/P2Wildcats/projects/1